 Ground access to the air cargo facilities are available 24-hours.
 Airport tower and ramp towers are also planned as 24-hour operational facilities.
 Four tenants have already signed agreements for occupying the cargo terminal facilities.

-The South Complex will be shared by FBN Air Freight that will operate in Terminal 4
+FBN Air Freight that will operate in Terminal 4

 The expected volume of operations for the planned year of 2025 is 500,000 tons.
 This baseline annual volume will be used to estimate the growth, which is expected to be 2% annually for the first 5 years, and then 3% beyond.

-While the forecast for use of the airport is pessimistic on commercial operations, the Village remains optimistic that significant commercial service will exist at KEWL in a not-too-distant future.
+While the FAA forecast for use of the airport is pessimistic on commercial operations, the Village remains optimistic that significant commercial service will exist at KEWL in a not-too-distant future.
 The current KEWL Master Plan includes a small General Aviation terminal facility, which has been designed to easily be expanded to include commercial traffic gates and TSA security facilities.
 The passenger terminal is currently in development and is seeking bids from firms to develop this.

 The Maintenance Repair/Overhaul (MRO) facilities consist of three large hangars and are considered adequate for the current airport plan but will be verified following final Master Plan approval from the FAA.